 - The ability to connect with other Arizona tribal practitioners who are trying to strengthen sovereignty in their own communities.

-Citizens of any Arizona tribe who are interested in learning more about Indigenous governance may apply to participate in the Tribal Professionals Cohort.
+U.S. Citizens of any U.S. tribe (Federal or State Recognized) who are interested in learning more about Indigenous governance may apply to participate in the Tribal Professionals Cohort.
 Individuals who are current tribal government practitioners and individuals who can demonstrate the ability to take the information they learn back to their own tribal communities are especially encouraged to apply.

 - Valerie Melendez (Northern Paiute, Reno-Sparks Indian Colony), Tribal Economic Development Director, Northern Nevada Development Authority